St. Louis, Missouri

 Busch Stadium is part of the Ballpark Chasers “Frontier 3” baseball road trip.
 This includes seeing Kauffman Stadium, Coors Field and Busch Stadium.
 We recommend finding the cheapest airfare to either Denver or St. Louis and using a rental car to drive in between.
 The drive from Denver to Kansas City is roughly 9 hours, or about 610 miles; whereas the drive between St. Louis and Kansas City is about 240 miles or 4 hours.

 If you prefer to stay within the St. Louis area, take a short drive (20 minutes) to see the Gateway Grizzles play.
-In addition, O’Fallon, Missouri (roughly 45 minutes from Busch Stadium) is home to the River City Rascals.
-Both teams are part of the independent Frontier League.
-Despite not being affiliated with Major League Baseball, the Rascals and Grizzles still house talented ballplayers and both provide yet another opportunity to check off another ballpark from your list.
+In addition, O’Fallon, Missouri (roughly 45 minutes from Busch Stadium) is home to the O'Fallon Hoots.
+Both teams are part of the independent Leagues.
+Despite not being affiliated with Major League Baseball, the Hoots and Grizzles still house talented ballplayers and both provide yet another opportunity to check off another ballpark from your list.

 Last updated by Ballpark Chasers.